-Although routine, spaying is still a major surgical procedure, dog owners should be aware that it will take their pet some time to recover.
+Although routine, spaying is still a major surgical procedure, dog owners should know that it will take their pet some time to recover.
 It will be a couple of weeks before regular activity can be resumed.

-Too much exercise or getting the wound dirty may result in the stitches coming open or your dog getting an infection.
+Too much exercise or getting the wound dirty may result in the stitches opening or your dog getting infected.
 If you notice any of the signs below, seek professional advice.

 How Soon Can I Walk My Dog After Spaying?

 You can take your dog on a short walk 2-3 days after surgery.
 However, you must keep her on a leash and watch for signs of fatigue or tiredness.

 This can be difficult if you have an active dog like a Border Collie, as our canine companions do not understand the notion of taking it easy.

 However, the inner wall will still be healing and too much physical activity can delay the healing.

 How Far Can I Walk My Dog After Being Spayed?